144-Hour Visa-Free Transit in China: The Complete 2026 Guide

 Mistake #1: Leaving the Zone

 Example: You fly into Shanghai but take a train to Hangzhou.
-Hangzhou is NOT in the Shanghai zone.
-You’ve violated your entry permit.
+Hangzhou IS in the combined Jiangsu-Zhejiang-Shanghai zone, so you’re fine.
+But if you hop to Beijing?
+Nope.

-Solution: Stick to your zone.
-Shanghai = Shanghai + Suzhou + Hangzhou (some).
-Beijing = Beijing only.
+Solution: Know your zone.
+Shanghai + Jiangsu + Zhejiang + Anhui = one zone.
+Beijing + Tianjin + Hebei = another.
 Check before you wander.

 Mistake #2: Calculating Time Wrong